 Patrick Regan (Ph.D., University of Michigan, 1992) researches the impact of climate change and social adaptation on armed conflict.
 His most recent book, The Politics of Global Climate Change (Paradigm, 2015), articulates a multi-level political process for influencing climate change legislation, beginning with local politics.

-Patrick Regan (Ph.D., University of Michigan, 1992) studies the role of external actors in managing armed conflict.
-His work involves evaluating how interventions shape conflict, paying particular attention to the interaction between military interventions and diplomatic mediation in civil wars.
-He also is interested in the conditions under which opposition protest movements have the potential to escalate to civil war and how external actors can influence that process.
+Regan also studies the role of external actors in managing armed conflict.
+His work evaluates how interventions shape conflict, with particular attention to the interaction between military interventions and diplomatic mediation in civil wars.
+He also studies the conditions under which opposition protest movements have the potential to escalate to civil war and how external actors can influence that process.

-Regan is the author of three books, Sixteen Million One: Understanding Civil War (Paradigm, 2010), Civil Wars and Foreign Powers (Michigan, 2000), and Organizing Societies for War (Praeger, 1994).
-Sixteen Million One was a finalist in the Grawemeyer Competition for Ideas that Improve World Order.
-He also has published a number of research articles in the Journal of Peace Research, Journal of Conflict Resolution, Journal of Politics, Conflict Management and Peace Science, and others.
+Regan previously served on the faculties of Canterbury University (Christchurch, New Zealand) and Binghamton University (New York), where he directed the Center on Democratic Performance.
+He is the author of Sixteen Million One: Understanding Civil War (Paradigm, 2010), a finalist in the Grawemeyer Competition for Ideas that Improve World Order.
+He also authored Civil Wars and Foreign Powers (University of Michigan, 2000), and Organizing Societies for War (Praeger, 1994).
+He has published articles in the Journal of Peace Research, the Journal of Conflict Resolution, the Journal of Politics, Conflict Management and Peace Science, and other journals.